Ceasar/Encyclopedia/src/adler_1966.rst

 Glossary
 ########

+.. _criticism:

+Criticism
+    To judge whether what is being offered is really acceptable as knowledge

 ..
+132
+.. _fine art:
+.. _fine arts:

+Fine art
+    Art in which the artist aims to please or delight by making beautiful things to be beheld

+    Roughly, poetry.

+    *focus* beauty, narrative writing

+..
 119

 .. _complex skill:
+.. _complex skills:

 Complex skill
     A skill which depends on many other simpler skills in order to be performed